 This way the article will be available (in a readable form) when I open my Kobo ereader at night.
 Kobo has great pocket integration.

 I mark an article as a "favorite" to indicate I've read it completely.
 I wish there was a better way to indicate things about an article and to take notes or store snippets directly in the ereader.
 I'd pay a small fistful of coin for this ability.

-If I have a scientific article I want to read later I convert it to epub using this strange program, k2pdfopt, and then use Calibre library to convert it to epub.
+If I have a scientific article I want to read later I convert it to a "mobile-reader" pdf using this strange program, k2pdfopt, and then use Calibre library to convert it to epub.